Nehonix-Team/StruLink/SECURITY.md

 ## Security Best Practices

-When implementing NehonixURIProcessor in your applications, we recommend the following security practices:
+When implementing StruLink in your applications, we recommend the following security practices:

 1. **Always use the latest version** to benefit from security patches and improvements
 2. **Implement proper input validation** in addition to using this library